Ibn Hazm: Shia

 Ibn Hazm was highly critical of the Shia.
+He said about the sect:

+The Rawafid do not belong to the Muslims.

-He said about the sect:The Persians possessed a great kingdom and an upper hand above all other nations.
+The Persians possessed a great kingdom and an upper hand above all other nations.
 They magnified the danger they posed [to others nations] by calling themselves al-Ahrār (the free ones) and al-Asyād (the noble ones).
 As a result, they considered all other people their slaves.
 However, they were afflicted with the destruction of their empire at the hands of the Arabs whom they had considered a lesser danger among the other nations [to their empire].
 Their affairs became exacerbated and their afflictions doubled as they plotted wars against Islam various times.
 However, in all of their plots, Allāh made the Truth manifest.
 They continued to plot more useful stunts.
 So, some of their people accepted Islām only to turn towards Shī'ism, with the claim of loving Ahl al-Bayt (the family of the Prophet) and abhorrence to the oppression against 'Alī.
 Then, they traversed upon this way until it led them away from the path of Guidance [Islām].

 Kharijites

-He was critical of Kharijites (Ibadism):However, the predecessors of the Khārijites were bedouins who read the Qurʾān before they had gained understanding of the established Sunnah from the Messenger of Allāh (ﷺ).
+He was critical of Kharijites (including Ibadism):However, the predecessors of the Khārijites were bedouins who read the Qurʾān before they had gained understanding of the established Sunnah from the Messenger of Allāh (ﷺ).
 None of the jurists (fuquhāʾ) were amongst them...
 Hence, you will find them declaring each others disbelievers on the occasion of the smallest issue that arises between them which pertains to the minutest and smallest matters of jurisprudence.
 Thus, the weakness of these people and the strength of their ignorance manifests itself...
 Then Satan blinded them and Allāh misguided them with His knowledge [that they do not desire guidance].
 So they dissolved their pledge of allegiance to the likes of ʿAlī, turned away from Saīʿd bin Zayd, Saʿd, Ibn ʿUmar and others from those who spent of their wealth and fought before the victory and they turned away (likewise) from the Companions who spent and fought after the victory... and they abandoned all of the Companions...